Corporate Guest Blog

 Instructional Articles

 This article is an instructional article.
-It’s generally better to break instructional articles down into easily digestible sections, either as a list or, as with this article, under a series of headings.
+Instructional articles are generally better when broken down.
+Use easily digestible sections.
+You can present them as a list.
+Alternatively, use a series of headings, as in this article.
+This makes the information easier to follow.
 They are easier to write if you decide on the headings to use before writing.
 It creates a series of stepping stones that the writer can negotiate.

 Finishing Up